learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 board = [" ", " ", " ", " ", " ", " ", " ", " ", " "]
 ```

 2 .
 We state that any output to `$stdout` (which is how Ruby sends output to your terminal) should basically be ignored.
-Otherwise when we run our tests, we'll see all of our programs output and it'll be super confusing.
+Otherwise when we run our tests, we'll see all of our program's output and it'll be super confusing.

 ```ruby
 allow($stdout).to receive(:puts)